ethereum/EIPs/EIPS/eip-X-ASIC-resistant-block-mining.md

 Typical ASIC synthesis tools would optimize multiplication of a constant in the FNV algorithm, reducing the area needed for the multiplier according to the hamming weight of the constant.
-To reduce the chance of ASIC adaptation through minor Mask changes, we propose choosing new constants with a larger hamming weight, however care should be taken not to choose constants with too large of weight.
+To reduce the chance of ASIC adaptation through minor mask changes, we propose choosing new constants with a larger hamming weight, however care should be taken not to choose constants with too large of weight.